 RPM International Inc. owns subsidiaries that are world leaders in specialty coatings, sealants, building materials and related services.
 The Company operates across four reportable segments: consumer, construction products, performance coatings and specialty products.
 RPM has a diverse portfolio with hundreds of market-leading brands, including Rust-Oleum, DAP, Zinsser, Varathane, Day-Glo, Legend Brands, Stonhard, Carboline, Tremco and Dryvit.
 From homes and workplaces, to infrastructure and precious landmarks, RPM's brands are trusted by consumers and professionals alike to help build a better world.
-The Company employs approximately 14,600 individuals worldwide.
+The Company employs approximately 15,500 individuals worldwide.

-The Company's consolidated net sales, net income, and diluted earnings per share for the fiscal year ended May 31, 2020 were as follows:
+The Company's consolidated net sales, net income, and diluted earnings per share for the fiscal year ended May 31, 2021 were as follows:

-- Consolidated net sales decreased 1.0% to a \$5.51 billion in fiscal 2020 from \$5.56 billion in fiscal 2019; - Net income attributable to RPM International Inc. stockholders increased 14.2% to \$304.4 million in fiscal 2020 from \$266.6 million in fiscal 2019; and - Diluted earnings per share increased 16.4% to \$2.34 in fiscal 2020 from \$2.01 in fiscal 2019 (adjusted diluted earnings per share\ increased 13.3% to \$3.07 in fiscal 2020 from \$2.71 in fiscal 2019). - \ See Appendix A for information about how we calculated adjusted diluted earnings per share for fiscal 2020 and fiscal 2019.
-The Compensation Committee considered our fiscal 2020 operating results, including our adjusted diluted earnings per share, in connection with its compensation decisions.
+- Consolidated net sales increased 10.9% to a \$6.11 billion in fiscal 2021 from \$5.51 billion in fiscal 2020; - Net income attributable to RPM International Inc. stockholders increased 65.1% to \$502.6 million in fiscal 2021 from \$304.4 million in fiscal 2020; and - Diluted earnings per share increased 65.4% to \$3.87 in fiscal 2021 from \$2.34 in fiscal 2020 (adjusted diluted earnings per share\ increased 35.5% to \$4.16 in fiscal 2021 from \$3.07 in fiscal 2020).